Titration Calculations: A Comprehensive Guide

 - Slowly add the titrant from the burette to the flask, swirling constantly.

-- Continue adding titrant until the indicator changes color.
+- Continue adding titrant until the indicator changes color (this is the endpoint).

-- Record the final volume of titrant used.
+- Record the initial and final volume of titrant used to calculate the volume of titrant delivered.

 Types of Titration Experiments